Cchristineee/Cchristineee/README.md

-- 👋🏾 Hi, my name is Christine Grimadeau
+-   Hi there, my name is Christine! 👋🏾
+-   Computer Science major at SUNY College of Old Westbury
-- 👀 I’m interested in ...
-Software development, art, and gaming
+-   👁 am interested in ...
+Software development, art, and gaming 👩🏾‍💻 🎨 🎮
-- 🌱 I’m currently learning ...
-Java, Python
+-   I’m currently learning ...
+Java, Python, Swift, etc
-- 💞️ I’m looking to collaborate on ...
+-   I’m looking to collaborate with ... developers and to learn from others
+-   ask me about ..... anything really
 -   📫 How to reach me ... https://www.linkedin.com/in/christine-grimadeau/
+-   Fun fact: I still collect Pokémon cards! ϞϞ(๑⚈ ․̫ ⚈๑)∩ ⚡️

 <!---
 Cchristineee/Cchristineee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.